glankk/gz/USAGE.md

 camera.
 Press **lock** to disable the manual camera controls and restore the normal game controls.

-The free camera has two **mode** settings; when set to *camera*, the game's camera is physically moved, which affects the behavior of in-game objects that react to the camera's position.
-When set to *view*, only the graphical viewpoint is changed.
+The free camera has two **mode** settings; when set to *view*, only the graphica viewpoint is changed.
 The game's camera then behaves as usual and is disjoint from the user's view of the scene.
+When set to *camera*, the game's camera is physically moved, which affects the behavior of in-game objects that react to the camera's position.

 The **behavior** setting decides how the camera moves and how the controls work;